Open Banking

 Trustly

-Making payments online is one of the most valuable and innovative tools for business and commerce today, especially as the world grows more digital every day.
-Still, you may wonder how exactly those payments get processed over the Internet and, even more importantly, how those purchases and exchanges of private information remain secure.
+Making e-payments is one of the most valuable and innovative tools today, especially as the world becomes increasingly digital.
+Still, you may wonder how exactly these transactions are processed online, and, even more importantly, how these payments and private information exchanges remain secure.
+ACH payments are governed by the nonprofit association Nacha, which enforces operating rules and regulations that keep our ACH transactions secure.

-ACH payments make e-commerce possible and are governed by Nacha.
-This article will give you a basic overview of Nacha’s meaning and impact so you know what happens to your money as a consumer or business owner.'
+This guide will provide an overview of what Nacha is, its background, and its impact so you know what happens to your money as a consumer or business owner.

 What Is NACHA and ACH?